twistershark/db-and-file-upload-on-nodejs/README.md

 ## :hammer: Built With

 * [NodeJs](https://nodejs.org/en/) - Is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+* [TypeORM](https://typeorm.io/#/) -  ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms.

 ## :page_facing_up: License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/twistershark/conceitos-nodejs/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/twistershark/db-and-file-upload-on-nodejs/blob/master/LICENSE) file for details